Neural Bayes estimators for censored inference with peaks-over-threshold models: Discussion

 \section{Discussion}

 We develop neural Bayes estimators (NBEs) for performing fast likelihood-free inference with popular peaks-over-threshold models, providing a paradigm shift challenging traditional statistical inference with censored data.
 Our novel approach to handling censored inputs for neural networks facilitates the construction of efficient estimators for a wide range of spatial extremal dependence models, including max-stable, $r$-Pareto, and random scale mixture processes, and we illustrate substantial gains in both the computational, and statistical, efficiency of NBEs relative to competing likelihood-based approaches.
-The efficacy and speed of NBEs opens the door to fitting complex extreme-value processes in unprecedented dimensions in an operational and online manner thanks to their amortised nature.
-We have illustrated our proposed neural methodology with an application to Saudi Arabian $\mbox{PM}_{2.5}$ concentrations, where we showcase that high-dimensional models can be fitted in a matter of milliseconds (post-training).
+We have illustrated our proposed neural methodology with an application to Saudi Arabian ${\rm PM}_{2.5}$ concentrations, where we show that high-dimensional models can be fitted in a matter of milliseconds (post-training).
 The ability to fit hundreds-of-thousands of models accurately in a reasonable time frame allows us to study our dataset on a scale that is much higher than was previously possible with standard likelihood-based inference techniques, and we reveal new insights into the extremal dependence of air pollution across the Arabian Peninsula.
-In the simulation study in Section~\ref{sec:sim_vary}, we also demonstrate that it is possible to build a neural estimator for an arbitrary, user-specified censoring level.
-However, as we take the censoring threshold $\mathbf{c}$ to be a function of a single probability $\tau$, our proposed framework does not cover site-specific or random censoring, that may arise, for example, when modelling rainfall \citep{richards2022modelling,richards2023joint}.
-Estimation under general, user-specified censoring schemes is a future consideration.
-To further increase the generalisability of our estimator, we must remove the constraint that $\mathcal{S}$ is a regular grid with dimension chosen a priori to inference; such a limitation means that for new data observed over different $\mathcal{S}$, we must retrain a brand new estimator from scratch.
-For gridded domains, we may be able to build a CNN-based estimator that handles arbitrary dimension by exploiting the scalable CNNs developed by \cite{he2015spatial}, but this would still constrain $\mathcal{S}$ to be a regular grid.
-Future NBEs may leverage graphical neural networks, which can be applied to irregular data \citep[see review by][]{wu2020comprehensive}.
-We also note that, whilst here we focus on inference for spatial processes, our neural estimator can be easily adapted to other application types which utilise left-, right-, or interval-censored data \citep[e.g., survival data analysis,][]{klein2003survival} by adapting the architecture and inputs.
-We illustrate efficient fitting of stationary and anisotropic processes in a locally stationary framework, but the extension for fitting a globally non-stationary model remains.
-Non-stationary extremal processes have been proposed by, for example, \cite{huser2016non}, \cite{richards2021spatial} and \cite{shao2022flexible} and provide a more realistic assessment of environmental risk for data observed over complex domains.
-Unfortunately, these models are often characterised by a high-dimensional parameter set; we here limit the parameter set dimension to five and, whilst this is representative for many stationary spatial extremal dependence models, some models, for example, the spatial conditional extremes model of \cite{wadsworth2022higher}, can have tens of parameters \citep[see, e.g.,][]{richards2022modelling, richards2023joint}.
-Whilst \cite{sainsbury2022fast} illustrate inference of models with up to eight parameters, the extension to higher dimensions remains.
+The efficacy and speed of NBEs opens the door to fitting complex extreme-value processes to data of unprecedented size in an operational and online manner thanks to their amortised nature.
+While their training times seem long, the training phase needs to occur only once before a NBE can be reapplied, in perpetuity, for a negligible computational cost.
+Simulation of data during training can be costly, particularly when the size $K$ of the training data or number of sampling locations $d$ are large.
+Approximate methods for data simulation may alleviate this challenge.